Volkswagen presents the New Touareg

 26 March 2018

-Equipped with the connectivity of a new era and a pioneering fusion of assistance, comfort, lighting and infotainment systems, the Touareg points the way to the future.
+Equipped with the connectivity of a new era and a pioneering fusion of assistance, comfort, lighting and infotainment systems, the Volkswagen Touareg points the way to the future.
 At the same time, the exclusive SUV charges up its market segment with pure dynamism.
 The Touareg – as comfortable as it is dynamic, the most technically advanced Volkswagen of its era, the potential to enthuse technology and design savvy drivers of premium class models of all sorts, reaching new target groups as well.

 Volkswagen is presenting the fully digitalised Innovision Cockpit for the first time in the new Touareg.
-The digital cockpit with 12-inch display and the Discover Premium infotainment system with 15-inch display merge to form a digital operating, information, communication and entertainment unit that hardly needs any conventional buttons or switches.
+The digital cockpit with a 12-inch display and the Discover Premium infotainment system with 15-inch display merge to form a digital operating, information, communication and entertainment unit that hardly needs any conventional buttons or switches.
 Always-on, offering intuitive control and maximum personalisation.
 The Touareg provides the blueprint for tomorrow's digital interior today.
 Drivers use the Innovision Cockpit to adapt the assistance, handling and comfort systems specifically to their personal tastes; the car becomes 'their' Touareg.
 This opens up a world in which the driver and on-board guests no longer have to adapt to the car; rather the car adapts to them.
-Like a new smartphone, the Volkswagen is set up and tuned to personal needs.
+Like a new smartphone, Volkswagen is set up and tuned to personal needs.
 This is made possible by a new high level of connected systems and programmes controlled via digital interfaces and the multifunction steering wheel.

 The Touareg is launching with the largest range of assistance, handling and comfort systems ever to be integrated into a Volkswagen.
 The driver experiences these systems as a single unit in the new Touareg, interconnected via a new central control unit working imperceptibly in the background, making travel safer, more convenient and intuitive than ever.